 But there's a group of stubborn men and women in Wyoming who every spring push thousands of cows along the same 70-mile route their ancestors pioneered 125 years ago.
-This throwback to the Old West is called the Green River Drift, and it's the longest-running cattle drive left in America.
+As we first reported last fall, this throwback to the old west is called the Green River Drift, and it's the longest-running cattle drive left in America.

-Just after dawn one Saturday in late June, I'm trying to help Wyoming rancher Albert Sommers and his team move hundreds of cows – most of them mothers with new calves – in a cloud of dust toward high green pastures where they'll graze all summer.
+Just after dawn one Saturday in June of 2021, I'm trying to help Wyoming rancher Albert Sommers and his team move hundreds of cows – most of them mothers with new calves – in a cloud of dust toward high green pastures where they'll graze all summer.

 Albert Sommers: And if you feel inclined, Bill, you can whistle.
 You can yell.